langchain-ai/langgraph/docs/docs/concepts/agentic_concepts.md

 2. `Memory`: Enabling the agent to retain and use information from previous steps.
 3. `Planning`: Empowering the LLM to create and follow multi-step plans to achieve goals.

 This architecture allows for more complex and flexible agent behaviors, going beyond simple routing to enable dynamic problem-solving across multiple steps.
-You can use it with [`create_react_agent`](../reference/prebuilt.md#create_react_agent).
+You can use it with [`create_react_agent`][langgraph.prebuilt.chat_agent_executor.create_react_agent].

 ### Tool calling